 Ryan earned an “A” grade from NORML.
 Here’s a closer look at his record on the issue.

 This piece was last updated on October 24, 2019 to include the candidate’s statements and policy actions on marijuana since joining the race.

 Since he started his tenure in Congress in 2003, Ryan has supported various marijuana and hemp-related amendments on the House floor, but most of his proactive bill cosponsorships have taken place more recently, in the 115th and 116th Congresses.

-He cosponsored of the Marijuana Justice Act, a bold legislative proposal to federally deschedule cannabis and punish states that enforce marijuana in racially or socioeconomically disproportionate ways.
+He cosponsored of the Marijuana Justice Act, a bold legislative proposal to federally deschedule cannabis and punish states that enforce marijuana in racially or socioeconomically disproportionate ways, in 2018 and 2019.
 He also backed a bipartisan bill that secures banking access for marijuana businesses.
 He cosponsored an earlier version of the bill in 2017 as well.

 Additionally, the congressman put his name on legislation to shield legal cannabis states from federal intervention in the 116th and the 115th Congresses.
 This time around he was an original cosponsor.

 But while he might not have as many cosponsorships on record as compared to some of his Democratic colleagues, Ryan has been consistent in his support for amendments protecting states that have legalized cannabis for medical or recreational purposes.
 He voted in favor of measures protecting medical marijuana states from 2003 to 2015.
 He did the same for amendments covering adult-use and CBD-only states in 2015.

 Ryan supported amendments to protect states that have legalized industrial hemp from in 2014 and 2015, and he also voted in favor of an amendment to secure banking access for marijuana businesses in 2014.